 Alumina: 40% stake in AWAC, the global aluminium, alumina and bauxite joint venture run by Alcoa out of Pittsburg.

 Atlas Arteria: The old Macquarie Atlas Roads continues to boom with the French toll-roads in particular having been an absolute boomer for shareholders.

-Atlassian: revenues surged to $US223 million in the latest quarter so this San Francisco-based company founded by Australians easily qualifies on a revenue basis, but is it Australian having chosen not to float on the ASX?
+Atlassian: this San Francisco-based company founded by Australians easily qualifies on a revenue basis, but is it Australian having chosen not to float on the ASX?

 AMP: just the NZ operations these days after losing more than $5 billion in UK.
 New Zealand operations generated a $125m after tax profit in 2017.

-Ansell: exited the condom business but a giant in medical gloves with global sales of $US664 million in the latest half year.
+Ansell: exited the condom business but a giant in medical gloves.

 ANZ: one of the biggest companies by revenue in New Zealand but has unwound Mike Smith's Asian expansion.
 New Zealand operating income hit $653 million in 2017. (see p25 of full year results).

-Ardent Leisure: growing US business Main Event generated sales of $155 million in the latest half year.
+Ardent Leisure: growing US business Main Event generates sales of more than $300 million a year.

 Aristocrat: global poker machines sales, especially US and Japan, and now the world's second biggest social games player after recent acquisitions.

-Ausdrill: has grown to be the largest contract miner in West Africa and the African division alone delivered revenues of $246 million in the latest half year.
+Ausdrill: has grown to be the largest contract miner in West Africa and the African division alone is delivering revenues of close to $500 million a year.